FConstantinos/bytecode_compiler/README.md

 # Bytecode Compiler

-A simple compiler that reads assembly instructions and 'in'/'out' arrays, then outputs the bytecode and array contents.
+A simple compiler that reads assembly instructions and 'in'/'out' arrays, then outputs the generated llvm code

 ## Installation